Deliver “Delight and Passion” to people

 Attack on Titan Exhibition FINAL

-"Attack on Titan" is a dark fantasy battle manga that began serialization in Bessatsu Shonen Magazine in 2009.
-In 2014, the first exhibition of original drawings, "Attack on Titan Exhibition," was held, which attracted over 450,000 visitors, including traveling exhibitions.
-Now in 2019, the story is reaching its final stage.
-This exhibition, titled "Attack on Titan Exhibition FINAL," is a condensed version of the past 10 years.
-In addition to displays, this exhibition allows visitors to experience the history and worldview of the work as a culmination of the work, with branching paths that allow visitors to relive the characters' "choices," a 1/1 scale diorama theater that immerses you in the world of the story, and an displays of the final episode that can be heard only through sound.
-Following on from the previous exhibition, we assisted with the planning, design, layout, and construction of the spatial production. *This exhibition was held in Tokyo from Friday, July 5th to Sunday, September 8th, 2019, and in Osaka from Saturday, September 21st to Sunday, December 1st, 2019. ©Hajime Isayama, Kodansha / Attack on Titan Exhibition FINAL Production Committee <Our project members> [Sales/Project Management] Haruhiko Kako, Toshihito Kawashima [Creative Direction] Ryuta Yamada [Space concept design] Yuya Tagami [Modeling concept design] Satoshi Nakagawa, Hiroki Toyoda [Graphic concept design] Yasuyuki Chosa [System Engineering] Kenji Suzuki [Production/ construction] Yohei Ishikawa, Shunsaku Kimura, Takenao Onishi
+"Attack on Titan," a dark fantasy battle manga, began serialization in Bessatsu Shonen Magazine in 2009.
+In 2014, the first original artwork exhibition, "Attack on Titan Exhibition," was held, attracting over 450,000 visitors, including those who attended the traveling exhibition.
+Now, in 2019, as the story approaches its conclusion, this original artwork exhibition, titled "Attack on Titan Exhibition FINAL," condenses the past 10 years.
+In addition to displaying more original artwork than the previous displays, it is an exhibition where visitors can experience the history and worldview of the work as a culmination of the series, with branching paths that allow visitors to relive the characters' "choices," a 1:1 scale diorama theater that immerses visitors in the world of the story, and an displays of the final episode that can be heard only through sound.
+Our company assisted with the planning, design, layout, and construction of the spatial presentation, as we did with the previous exhibition. *This exhibition was held in Tokyo from July 5th (Fri) to September 8th (Sun), 2019, and in Osaka from September 21st (Sat) to December 1st (Sun), 2019. ©Hajime Isayama/Kodansha/Attack on Titan Exhibition FINAL Production Committee <Our Project Members> [Sales/Project Management] Haruhiko Kako, Shioto Kawashima [Creative Direction] Ryuta Yamada [Spatial concept design] Yuya Tagami [Sculpture concept design] Satoshi Nakagawa, Yuki Toyoda [Graphic concept design] Yasuyuki Chosa [Systems Engineering] Kenji Suzuki [Production/ construction] Yohei Ishikawa, Shunsaku Kimura, Sota Onishi

 #entertainment